In the land of the Maypoles and 1000 beers

 Bavarian Lake District

-From the summer residence of the Austrian Empress (we are talking about Lake Starnberg) you take a leisurely cycle to the Staffelsee, and on to the ski jump in Garmisch-Partenkirchen and Wallgau.
+From the summer residence of the Austrian Empress (we are talking about Lake Starnberg) you take a leisurely cycle to the Staffelsee, Garmisch-Partenkirchen and Wallgau.
 The delightful spa town of Bad Tölz will be your next destination before this fun cycle tour ends the following day in Bernried.

 - More detailed information about the Bavarian Lakes Tour can be found here.